grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/04 Thresholds.md

 </CodeGroup>

-In this example, the threshold specification has been extended to alternatively support a JS object with parameters to control the abort behavior.
 The fields are as follows:

 | Name           | Type    | Description                                                                                                                                                                                                               |
 | -------------- | ------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |